andresito00/redlobster/README.md

 Normally, this would call for storing a pointer; however, that is not safe in STL containers that dynamically reallocate to expand (`deque`).
 If I used very conservatively sized, statically-allocated containers maybe this would be back on the table.

+**EDIT**: Upon further reading it appears that deque pointers are safe *as long as values are not erased or removed from the ends*.
+I believe this means I could use pointers instead of having to store Order structs.
+I'd be interested to measure the difference in cancel operation latency.
+It's also important to mention here that deques require two dereferences instead of the one required by vector to support this functionality.

 ## Build
 Requires CMake > 3.18.2 and a compiler supporting C++17.